posit-dev/pydytuesday/README.md

    ```bash
    python -m pydytuesday
    ```
-   (Consult your system’s documentation on how entry points are installed if you encounter issues.)
+   (Consult your system's documentation on how entry points are installed if you encounter issues.)

 ## Usage